Lunacy on Our Roads Not Just One Night per Year

 But as we all see every day, people drive like morons.
 Aggressive driving, road rage, unsafe vehicles and just plain old stupid driving habits seem to be the norm around here.
 A trip to the grocery store can be a life-threatening experience, because you really never know when some crazed lunatic will blow through a stop sign and t-bone your car.

-Goldberg Noone, LLC, is a local Southwest Florida personal injury law firm whose attorneys help those who have been victimized by the careless or negligence of someone else.
+Goldberg Noone Abraham, is a local Southwest Florida personal injury law firm whose attorneys help those who have been victimized by the careless or negligence of someone else.
 Through no fault of their own, their lives have been devastated because of some other driver’s bad driving decisions, or distracted driving.

 We may not be able to blame the supermoon on the number of bad car and bike crashes around here, but we can all do better to remain focused on only our driving when we’re behind the wheel.